Saturday, July 26, 2025

 32GB RAM Can't Be Beat:

 It has been a week since I have upgraded my gaming computer to having 32GB RAM.
 So far, the performance has been greatly improved and I was able to play most of my games well.
 It is way better than having 8 GB RAM, which is the bare minimum for gaming.
-I am making 32GB RAM my new standard going forward.
+I am making 32GB RAM my new standard from here on out.
 For those of you asking if I could upgrade my gaming computer to have 64GB RAM or higher, it's not happening anytime soon.
 32GB RAM is more than enough for future-proofing and higher resolution gaming and I currently have no plans to expand to 64GB RAM or higher due to being so expensive.

 2XKO:

 The devs have dropped an update regarding 2XKO.
 It comes in not one, but multiple announcements.
 First off, the game is entering Closed Beta on September 9.
-Closed Beta is the first phase of game development that marks the start of bringing it to everyone globally and it has a goal, which is keeping the servers online, outside of any maintenance.
-But in order to participate in Closed Beta, new players that never participated in Alpha Lab 1 or 2 must register for a Riot account, and since Closed Beta marks the start of shipping 2XKO to everyone, new players that registered will get a guaranteed invite and wouldn't be left behind, so when Closed Beta starts, invites will start rolling out and gradually to new players that registered during the course of Closed Beta.
+Closed Beta is the first phase of game development that marks the start of bringing it to everyone globally.
+But in order to participate in Closed Beta, new players that never participated in Alpha Lab 1 or 2 must register for a Riot account, and since Closed Beta marks the start of shipping 2XKO to everyone globally, new players that registered will get a guaranteed invite and wouldn't be left behind.
+When Closed Beta starts, invites will start rolling out and gradually to new players, the ones that has never participated in a single playtest and registered during the course of Closed Beta and the servers will remain online from here on out, which is by all means a good thing, especially when they aren't following MultiVersus' footsteps to let 2XKO fail and allow it to prematurely bite the dust.

 There's even gameplay changes that they made based on player feedback from Alpha Lab 2.
 Those changes established faster gameplay to make timeouts any less frequent and involved UI changes, like the text of player names are now black, the text of the Champ names are in italic and the name of the fuse is now located above the health bar.
 We don't know how will the gameplay unfold during Closed Beta, but we can see it in action at EVO as they are setting up their booth there.
-Once Closed Beta starts, the servers will stay online and will have updates outside of maintenance.

 And to make things even spicier, 2XKO is teaming up with Chipotle to bring spicy goodies and giveaways.
 It all starts off at EVO 2025 where they will be setting up the demo on custom-designed 2XKO x Chipotle arcade cabinets.
 Chipotle is running daily and hourly brackets starting at 11:00 AM.
 There is spicy rewards up for grabs.
 With Chipotle being a launch partner, the Closed Beta launch is set to become even spicier.

 Now let's talk about the next Champ coming to 2XKO.
 That is Vi, the Piltover Enforcer.
 Now, Vi is known for wielding Hextech gauntlets with the blue Cherry Bomb effect in them.
-She is a powerhouse in 2XKO and she's gonna be playable starting in Closed Beta and at the devs' booth at EVO 2025, which is around the corner.
+She is a boxing powerhouse in 2XKO and she's gonna be playable starting in Closed Beta and at the devs' booth at EVO 2025, which is around the corner.
 So why is it that Vi is coming to 2XKO and why I wanted her to be in the game?
 Well, there are three reasons on why Vi deserves to be in 2XKO.

 The first reason is straight up Jinx's debut and Arcane's lore.
 In Arcane, Vi and Jinx are childhood sisters of Zaun and their parents were killed by Vander.
 At the beginning of the series, Powder came to be until in Episode 3 where she becomes Jinx, and Vi is still related to her.
 It's considered canon in Arcane.